Helmholtz-UFZ/saqc/CONTRIBUTING.md

 ## Formatting
 We use (black)[https://black.readthedocs.io/en/stable/] with a line length if 120 characters.
-Within the `SaQC` root directory run `black -l 120`
+Within the `SaQC` root directory run `black -l 120`.

 ## Imports
-Only absolute imports are accepted
+Only absolute imports are accepted.